nmshd/documentation/_docs_integrate/01-integrate-scenarios.md

 ## Data Model

-Understand Enmeshed's data model and how it fits into your integration, including error codes and attribute values.
+Understand enmeshed's data model and how it fits into your integration, including error codes and attribute values.

 ## Handling Events